tree-sitter/tree-sitter-cli/README.md

 #### Grammar syntax

-The `grammar` function takes an object with the following keys:
+The `grammar` has the following keys:

 * `name` - the name of the language.
 * `rules` - a map of names to grammar rules.
 The first key in the map will be